zzl666/TrendRadar/README-EN.md

 ### Community Support

 > Thanks to **financial supporters**.
 Your generosity has transformed into snacks and drinks beside my keyboard, accompanying every iteration of this project
+>
+> **"One-yuan appreciation"** has been suspended.
+If you still want to support the author, please visit the [official account](#-faq--support) article and click "Like Author" at the bottom.

 | Supporter | Amount (CNY) | Date | Note |
 | :-------: | :----------: | :--: | :--: |